pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 being processed.
 The "aggregate recorder" can be used for storing snapshots.

-The library includes concrete recorder classes for SQLite using the Python :mod:`sqlite3` module, and for PostgreSQL using the third party :mod:`psycopg2` module.
-The library also includes recorder using "plain old Python objects" which provides a fast in-memory alternative for rapid development of event sourced applications.
+The library includes in the :mod:`~eventsourcing.sqlite` module recorder classes for SQLite that use the Python :mod:`sqlite3` module, and in the :mod:`~eventsourcing.postgres` module recorders for PostgreSQL that use the third party :mod:`psycopg2` module.

+Recorder classes are conveniently constructed by using an `infrastructure factory <#infrastructure-factory>`_.
+For illustrative purposes, the direct use of the library's SQLite recorders is shown below.
+The other persistence modules follow a similar naming scheme and pattern of use.

 .. code:: python